Acumatica/Acumatica-Surveys/Phase3Beta.md

 **Step One:** Download the customization package (AcumaticaSurveyPkg.zip) appropriate for your version of Acumatica.
 Curently, we support the following versions:

-**Acumatica 2019R2 (Build 19.208.0051 onward)**

 **Acumatica 2020R1 (Build 20.100.0095 onward)**

+Editor's note: I'll updarte the build after I get confirmation from Stéphane on which builds going forward are supported.

-To download the customization package for 2019R2, click [here](https://github.com/Acumatica/Acumatica-Surveys/tree/2019R2).
-For 2020R1, click [here](https://github.com/Acumatica/Acumatica-Surveys/tree/2020R1).
+To download the customization package for 2020R1, click [here](https://github.com/Acumatica/Acumatica-Surveys/tree/2019R2). *Needs updating.

 <img src="/docs/images/SS1-DownloadPackage.PNG" height="50%" width="50%">